bianik/vocable-trainer/report/report.md

   - mutation-testing
     - execute pitest

+Code coverage is calculated using **Jacoco** with a coverage threshold of 100% to estimate whether not used parts of code exist containing potential bugs.
+In addition to that mutation tests are performed with **Pitest** by modifying the SUT and running it against the unit tests to detect potential faulty code.
+A problem occurred described in [Mutation testing 3rd party code](./report.md#mutation-testing-3rd-party-code).

 The version control system **git** is used for the development for the project locally in a git repository.
 This is pushed repeatedly to the web service **gitHub**.
 Connected to this online git repository is the continuous integration service **Travic CI**.org.
 Pushing to the gitHub repository or creating pull requests will trigger [Travis CI](https://travis-ci.org/bianik/vocable-trainer) to build the Maven project based on the configuration provided by the [travis.yml](../.travis.yml) file as following:
 - the Java JDK is set to 8
 - the docker service is started